moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ## WebSocket Commands {: #websocket-commands }

-Chopsticks' internal websocket server has special endpoints that allow the manipulation of the local Substrate chain.
+Chopstick's internal websocket server has special endpoints that allow the manipulation of the local Substrate chain.
 These are the methods that can be invoked:

 |      Method      |      Parameters       |                          Description                          |
 |:----------------:|:---------------------:|:-------------------------------------------------------------:|